 Second – philosophy aside, the plot was truly great.
 Barth is clearly a master storyteller despite the many problems he had in his first two books.
 His pacing of the affair from the pregnancy to the abortion itself was perfectly executed and wholly exciting the entire way.
 Each event seems to have a purpose in moving the events of the story forward.
 Barth created some of the most comically and tragically realistic scenes I can recall reading – Horner calling various doctors trying to find one who will perform an abortion, the discussion between Rennie and Horner about their guilt after sleeping together, Joe’s confrontation with Horner after the discovery of the affair, and the tragedy and outcome of Rennie’s death.
 All of these scenes were excellent, moving, or hilarious, or even a combination of the three.
 However, that did not save it from the book’s poorly done philosophy, or even worse, the problematic nature of it that I’ll be talking about next.

 Finally – what I believe makes this book almost worth not reading.
 John Barth is not his character, so I don’t assume or even believe that he himself would advocate for hitting women or anything even close to the sort (I mean, one of the novel’s points is actively against controlling others via force or persuasion).
 Yet, he still makes light of this idea and uses it in an almost comic way which, even with his advocation for the opposite, is absurd that he would use it as a joke.
 There is also much misogyny towards female sexuality and the stereotypes associated with this, mostly in the character of Peggy.
 Barth seems to make fun of her high desire for sex but her inability to be fulfilled because no one will love her.
 All she wants is to find someone to marry and care for her, yet she can’t seem to get away from Horner’s massive sex appeal.
-It’s all quite cringy and ends up feeling greatly misogynistic in the sense of a conservative white dad who makes racist jokes but insists that he is in no way racist – why can’t we just take a joke?
+It’s all quite cringy and ends up feeling greatly misogynistic in the sense of a typical conservative who makes racist jokes but insists that he is in no way racist – why can’t we just take a joke?

 So with all that, is the book good or worth reading?
 It’s entertaining surely and I found myself occasionally in awe at his ability to write emotional passages of guilt and how he so perfectly crafted the plot.
 Yet, philosophically and morally, the novel is a complete mess and could even be harmful to someone reading it from the wrong point of view or at the wrong time of their life.
 It is about on par with his previous novel, The Floating Opera, the difference being that the first novel was pretty meh all the way through where this one had higher highs and much lower lows.
 As I also said with his first novel, I would really only recommend this book to someone looking to explore Barth’s evolution as a writer.
 It could also teach some good writing tips when it comes to plot and dialogue; however, other books out there do it just as well without resorting to the problematic material in this one.